Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

-Valentine McClure
+Valentine M. McClure

-Valentine appears on the 1840 Conway County, Arkansas, census in Hardin Township, near Greenbrier, with his family.
-He is listed as a male under the age of five years.
-In 1849, Valentine's father purchased 160 acres of land in Benton Township of Conway County, near Quitman, and moved his family there from the Greenbrier area.
+In 1849, Valentine's father acquired 160 acres of land near Quitman, in Benton Township of Conway County, and moved his family there from the Greenbrier area.
 The 1850 Conway County census, Benton Township, Quitman Post Office, shows Valentine, age 14, with his family.

 Valentine married Mary Elen Scarlett on June 12, 1856, probably in Van Buren County, Arkansas.
 Mary Elen Scarlett was born February 16, 1837, in Indiana.
 She was the daughter of James Madison Scarlett and Abigail Chance.
 James Scarlett was a Methodist Protestant minister who performed marriage ceremonies for several of Stephen McClure's children.

-Valentine purchased 160 acres of land in 1857, in Van Buren County.
+Valentine acquired 160 acres of land in 1857, in Van Buren County.
 The land was valued at $480, and was located next to the land purchased the same year by his brother, John.
 Van Buren County tax records show Valentine paid taxes in 1859 on his 160 acres and also paid a poll tax so he could vote.

 On March 3, 1862, Valentine enlisted in the 31st Arkansas Confederate Infantry, Co.
 F, in Van Buren County.
 His enlistment was for a period of one year.
 Valentine entered service as a private and was soon made a teamster, handling the mules that pulled the cannons and the supply wagons.
 The 31st Infantry was sent to Tennessee.
 Valentine died in service on August 28, 1862, only six months after enlisting.